US to resume enforcement of unlawful bird deaths by industry

 BILLINGS, Mont.
 (AP) — The Biden administration said Wednesday it will draft rules to govern the killing of wild birds by industry and resume enforcement actions against companies responsible for deaths that could have been prevented, a longstanding practice that ended under President Donald Trump.

-The move came as North American bird numbers have plummeted drastically in recent decades.
-That decline was punctuated by news Wednesday that the famed ivory-billed woodpecker and 22 other species have gone extinct.
+The move came as North American bird numbers have plummeted in recent decades.
+That decline was punctuated by news Wednesday that the famed ivory-billed woodpecker and 22 other species of flora and fauna have gone extinct.

 Conservation groups, which have urged President Joe Biden to take stronger action to protect wildlife, said the planned rules were urgently needed to hold companies accountable for bird deaths.

+The Trump administration ended enforcement against companies for accidental bird deaths in 2017, following pressure from oil companies, utilities and other industries.

-The Independent Petroleum Association of America said resuming prosecutions would harm businesses that killed birds “through no fault of their own.”
+The Independent Petroleum Association of America said resuming prosecutions would harm businesses that killed birds through no fault of their own.
+Arkansas Rep. Bruce Westerman, top-ranking Republican on the House Natural Resources Committee, said the Biden administration seemed intent on making government “as heavy-handed as possible."

-“This is not a case of punishing bad actors, but rather a situation where companies are set up for failure," said Mallori Miller, the oil industry group's vice president for public relations.

-Federal officials pledged to be judicious in enforcing violations of the century-old bird law.

-In crafting the new rule, Ford said officials would look at a wide range of causes of death — from collisions with glass buildings, power lines and vehicles, to chemical poisonings and birds killed in oil pits.
-Hundreds of millions of birds die annually from such causes, according to government officials and researchers.
+In crafting the regulations, Ford said officials would look at a wide range of causes — from collisions with glass buildings, power lines and vehicles, to chemical poisonings and birds killed in oil pits.
+Hundreds of millions of birds die annually due to industry causes, according to government officials and researchers.

+The American Bird Conservancy said a permit program would compel companies to take measures such as installing screens to keep birds out of oil pits and turning off or altering telecommunication tower lights to reduce collisions, according to the conservancy.

+“It's that deer in the headlights situation: The birds are attracted and then disoriented” and collide with the towers, said conservancy spokesperson Jordan Rutter.

-The migratory bird policy was among dozens of Trump-era environmental actions Biden ordered reconsidered on his first day in office.
+Trump's ending of prosecutions was among dozens of environmental actions by the Republican that Biden ordered reconsidered on his first day in office.
 Former federal officials, environmental groups and Democrats in Congress said many of the Trump rules were aimed at benefiting private industry at the expense of conservation.

 Former federal officials and some scientists had said billions more birds could have died in coming decades under Trump’s rule.